 Frost and snow

 Artificial grass is resilient.
 Tolerating more extreme weather conditions.
-The blades of grass will stiffen in those frosty mornings, much like it’s natural counterpart so you don’t have to do anything, you can simply let the ice and snow to melt and drain away.
+The blades of grass will stiffen in those frosty mornings, much like their natural counterpart so you don’t have to do anything, you can simply let the ice and snow melt & drain away.

 When you have a lovely coating of fresh snow on your lawn be careful not to let it build up too much.
-When the snow compacts under foot as the day or night goes on and the temperature drops it will turn to ice, which can potentially break the grass fibres.
+When the snow compacts underfoot as the day or night goes on and the temperature drops it will turn to ice, which can potentially break the grass fibers.

 Using salt to melt the snow can also cause drainage issues in your artificial grass as the drainage holes could get clogged and make it harder to remove all the moisture.

-Artificial grass is surprisingly low maintenance, however, regular basic maintenance throughout the year can can help keep your artificial grass looking great.
-Keep on top of leaves or debris as if left unchecked, they can block the drainage holes causing to puddle on the surface of your artificial lawn.
+Artificial grass is surprisingly low maintenance, however, regular basic maintenance throughout the year can help keep your artificial grass looking great.
+Keep on top of leaves or debris as if left unchecked, they can block the drainage holes causing puddles on the surface of your artificial lawn.